LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 1.13.0
+*Released*: 8 January 2021
+* Item 8141: AssayImportPanels updates to support file based assay scenario
+    - add props to allow setting initial assay upload tab and hiding other tabs
+    - add props to allow batch/run property QuerySelects to not show full preview options
+    - fix so that date picker input field label shows asterisk when required
+    - add beforeFinish prop to allow usages of AssayImportPanels to manipulate data before import/save

 ### version 1.12.2
 *Released*: 7 January 2021
 * Use consistent casing for 'returnUrl' parameter